InfernoDragon0/COTL-CustomSpineLoader/packaged/README.md

 ### How to Load Player Skins
 After installing this plugin correctly, you should be able to navigate to ```Bepinex > plugins > CotLSpineLoader > PlayerSkins``` folder and setup your custom spine skins there.

+### Base Player Template Skin
+- If you want to build your own skins, you may get the Base Player Template Skin via [NexusMods](https://www.nexusmods.com/cultofthelamb/mods/49?tab=files)

 #### Exporting a usable Spine Skin
 - Ensure that you have exported the Spine Skin via ```3.8.99 Spine```
 - Export as a JSON file.